seamustuohy/CSS-CTF/README.md

   - Investigations based on an “Indicator of Compromise” // Identifying a malicious binary
     - Getting the hash of a file
     - Searching for indicators in virus-total (Have to get a member to add a flag to the comments?)
+    - Use Process Explorer / Process Hacker to locate any unusual processes running
     - View and run it in https://any.run to gather more information about what it does
     - Running a Yara Rule
     - Use a free sandbox tool to examine a possibly malicious site
     - find that there are macros in a "malicious" word document
+  - How to take a full forensic image of a device?

 - OSINT Challenges
   - Use a proxy to check for censorship, etc. on the internet from a specific location (google play store, etc.)
   - Whois (is it still worth it?)
+  - How to use Google for effective OSINT (Google "Dorks" etc)
   - Shodan
 ..- Passive SSL (Legit website changed a certificate) ..- Verify a file is legit through checking it's public hash